Former Italian prime minister Silvio Berlusconi dies at 86

 But his influence extended well beyond politics, thanks to his extensive TV, newspaper and sporting interests, while his playboy antics kept him in the headlines even in his final years.

-"Silvio Berlusconi made history in this country," ex-prime minister Matteo Renzi said on Facebook.

-"Many loved him, many hated him: everyone today must recognize that his impact on political but also economic, sporting and television life was unprecedented," he said.

-Berlusconi is survived by his 33-year-old girlfriend, Marta Fascina, two ex-wives and five children, some of whom help run his empire, recently estimated to be worth some seven billion dollars.
+Berlusconi is survived by his 33-year-old girlfriend, Marta Fascina, two ex-wives and five children, some of whom help run his empire, recently estimated to be worth around $7 billion.

-While it is too soon for details of his funeral, Berlusconi built a Pharaoh-inspired marble mausoleum at his villa in Arcore, near Milan, to house his family and friends when they die.
+Funeral details have not been announced, but Berlusconi built a Pharaoh-inspired marble mausoleum at his villa in Arcore, near Milan, to house his family and friends when they die.

+Berlusconi "ignited and polarised the public debate perhaps like no other", former prime minister Giuseppe Conte said on Facebook.

+"And even those who faced him as a political opponent must recognise that he never lacked courage, passion, (and) tenacity," he wrote.

 Bunga bunga parties

+His empire also included football -- he reigned supreme at AC Milan from 1986 until 2017, during which time the club won 29 trophies.

+The club said in a tribute that it was "grieving the passing of the unforgettable Silvio Berlusconi" and "Thank you, Mr President.
+Always with us".

-He portrayed himself as both the messiah and a martyr and enjoyed widespread popularity, though detractors accused him of cronyism, corruption and pushing through laws to protect his own interests.
+Berlusconi portrayed himself as both messiah and martyr and enjoyed widespread popularity, though detractors accused him of cronyism, corruption and pushing through laws to protect his own interests.

-While Italy's economy floundered, the self-professed playboy was hosting his notorious "bunga bunga" sex parties, which triggered a series of trials that were only wrapped up in recent months.
+And while Italy's economy floundered, the self-professed playboy was hosting notorious "bunga bunga" sex parties, which triggered a series of trials that were only wrapped up in recent months.

 © 2023 AFP